 What about my business then?
 Is it not making money?
 Yes it is, but we’ve spent nearly four years developing GIS mapping and agricultural mapping skills and we’ve partnered with some seriously qualified people to deliver our services.
 We’ve invested in some seriously capable equipment and we’ve had to get more certifications to be allowed to fly it.
 We do ok, but we’re still a long way from making our fortune in the billion dollar drone services market.

-From time to time we contract drone pilots to do work that’s too far away from our base (to keep costs down for customers).
+From time to time we contract drone pilots to help us on larger jobs or to do work that’s too far away from our base (to keep costs down for customers).
 In these cases, we might pay $50-60 an hour for someone to fly their own drone and provide us with the images.
-If it’s a particularly skilled activity like aerial cinematography or aerial mapping, we might pay $100-$110 an hour, but that’s very rare.
+If it’s a particularly skilled activity like aerial cinematography or aerial mapping, we might pay $80-100 an hour, but that’s rare.

-If we employ an entry level pilot in our business, we typically pay $50-60,000 per annum plus super.
+If we employ a full-time entry level drone pilot in our business, we typically pay $50-60,000 per annum plus super.
 They are flying our equipment under our licences and insurances (except they need their own RePL).
-If we engage a pilot on a casual basis to fly under our ReOC, we typically pay about $50 an hour.
+If we engage a pilot on a casual basis to fly under our ReOC, with our equipment, we typically pay $40-50 an hour (about what you’d earn nett in your own business, so that’s fair).

 Please feel free to add your comments below.
 I’m interested to hear about your experiences trying to make it in this industry and what you were told when you sat for your RePL.